JustinWayneG/pdsnd_github/README.md

 Post your work on GitHub

 ### Description
-Describe what your project is about and what it does
+This project is to simulate a realistic workflow to refactor my BikeShare project using Git.

 ### Files used
 Include the files used